What does this funding get me?

 What is the timeline?

-Round 1 of the Renew America’s Schools grant awards, announced on June 29, 2023, resulted in $178 million in grants funding clean energy and energy-efficiency improvement projects at over 90 school facilities across 22 states.
+Rounds 1 and 2 of the Renew America’s Schools grant awards are now closed.
+Round 1 resulted in $178 million in grants funding clean energy and energy-efficiency improvement projects at over 90 school facilities across 22 states.

 What other incentives could I use to help me accomplish my goals?